jimmypocock/AWSLambdaStarterTemplate/README.md

 ## Features

-- Simple Hello World Lambda function
+- Multiple Lambda functions with separate endpoints
 - Development and Production environments
 - Testing framework with pytest and moto
 - Local development and testing capabilities
 - SAM template for deployment
 - API Gateway integration
+- Shared utilities for common functionality

 ## Prerequisites